Types of Survey Questions Guide

 What are the main types of survey questions?

 The main types are open-ended questions, which allow free-text responses, and closed-ended questions, which provide predefined answer options.
-Within closed-ended formats, the most common are multiple choice, Likert scales, rating scales, ranking questions, and dichotomous (yes/no) questions.
-Each type serves different research goals: open-ended questions capture depth and context, while closed-ended questions enable quantitative analysis and comparison.
-Hybrid surveys that mix both types often achieve the best balance of efficiency and insight, delivering measurable data alongside qualitative explanations.
+Within closed-ended formats, the most common are multiple choice, Likert scales, rating scales, ranking questions, and dichotomous yes/no questions.
+Hybrid surveys that mix both types achieve the best balance of efficiency and insight, delivering measurable data alongside qualitative explanations.

 How do Likert scale questions work?

-Likert scale questions present a statement and ask respondents to indicate their level of agreement or frequency using a symmetric scale, typically with 5 or 7 points.
-Common labels include "Strongly disagree," "Disagree," "Neutral," "Agree," and "Strongly agree."
-The scale captures nuance in attitudes and perceptions, making it ideal for measuring satisfaction, engagement, and opinions.
-An odd-numbered scale provides a neutral midpoint, while an even-numbered scale forces respondents to lean positive or negative.
-Data from these questions can be averaged to produce scores or indices, and they support statistical tests for comparing groups or tracking trends over time.
+Likert scale questions present a statement and ask respondents to indicate their level of agreement using a symmetric scale, typically with 5 or 7 points.
+Common labels include "Strongly disagree" to "Strongly agree."
+The scale captures nuance in attitudes, making it ideal for measuring satisfaction and engagement.
+An odd-numbered scale provides a neutral midpoint, while an even-numbered scale forces respondents to lean positive or negative, improving decisiveness.

-What are examples of good open-ended survey questions?
+What are the different types of survey questionnaires?

 What is the difference between quantitative and qualitative survey questions?